Frequently Asked Questions about the Levitt Pavilion

 Where do we sit?

 Most people bring lawn chairs and blankets to use on the lawn.
 There is also seating on the low walls around the lawn.
-Once we have reached capacity on the lawn, you may sit on Abram Street (which is closed when the lawn is full) and onto the sidewalk and steps of City Hall.
+Once we have reached capacity on the lawn, you may sit on Abram Street (which is closed for most concerts) and onto the sidewalk and steps of City Hall.

 What time do people start getting there?

 Although it varies depending on the artist, most people start arriving about an hour before concert time.
-Much earlier if we are having a really popular artist.
+They arrive much earlier if we are having a really popular artist.
+The Levitt is located in an open public park, so people can come any time before concert time.

 Are there bathrooms?